LaxarJS/laxar/docs/api/flow.js.md

 Constructs a path and prepends a `#` to make it directly usable as relative link within an application.
 If a target is given as first argument, this is resolved using the currently active place.

+Deprecation Notice: this will probably create invalid links if using html5 routing.
+Use constructAbsoluteUrl instead, which also works for hash-based URLs.

 ##### Parameters
 | Property | Type | Description |